dsccommunity/DscWorkshop/Exercises/Task2/Exercise3.md

 > Note: The YAML rendering does not always show the indention correctly.
 Please have a look at another node file to check the indention.

 Once again, it is that easy.
-New roles (i.e. WsusServer), environments (i.e. Pilot) and nodes (i.e. DSCWS01) just require adding YAML files.
+New roles (i.e. WsusServer), environments (i.e. Test) and nodes (i.e. DSCWS01) just require adding YAML files.
 The devil is in the details: Providing the appropriate configuration data for your configurations like the network configuration requires knowledge of the underlying infrastructure of course.

 In order to build the new node 'DSCWS01' which uses the 'WsusServer' role, simply start up the build again.